 After studying Landscape Architecture at the University of Gloucestershire, Tristan Cockerill worked as a Landscape Designer for several years specialising in coastal properties.
 He then spent a year travelling the world and investigating different styles of fashion and landscape design.
-During this time, Tristan works with his mother, father and sister a true family business.
+Now, Tristan works with his mother, father and sister - a true family business.

 The design for each piece is born out of the natural structure and properties of the material, making each piece completely unique.
 Tristan also sources old fishing boats which are recycled into beautiful seating and furniture for the home and garden.
 Again, the original shape and identity of the boat influences the new design, thereby ensuring that the new piece retains the soul of its previous life.

 Standard designs are available to purchase, or, if you can’t find exactly what you’re looking for, Tristan creates bespoke pieces to suit individual requirements.